Alexpiltzz/Alexpiltzz/README.md

+# Hi there, I'm Alex Fritsche! 👋

-### Hi, i'm Alex Fritsche, a accounting sciences student and python developer
+I'm a accounting sciences student and Python developer passionate about coding and technology.

+- 🌱 I'm currently learning more about Python and its libraries.
+- 💼 I'm open to collaboration opportunities and internships.
+- ⚡ Fun fact: I enjoy playing video games in my free time.

+### 🚀 Technologies and Tools

+Here are some of the technologies and tools I work with:

-Just Python
+- Programming Languages: Python
+- Tools: Git, VS Code, Jupyter Notebook, HTML5

-### 🔭 My GitHub Stats
+### 🔭 GitHub Stats

 ![Github Stats](https://github-readme-stats.vercel.app/api?username=Alexpiltzz&show_icons=true&theme=radical)

+### 📫 Get in Touch

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/alex-fritsche/)!

+Let's code together and build amazing projects! 😊